DiceNameIsMy/brno-websites-occupancy-crawler/README.md

     crontab -e
     ```

 2. Add a line to schedule the job.
-Replace `/path/to/project` with the absolute path to your project directory (e.g., `/home/nur/Projects/ims-crawler`).
+Replace `/path/to/project` with the absolute path to your project directory.

     **Run every 1 hour (at minute 0):**
     ```cron
-    0 * * * * cd /path/to/project && venv/bin/python src/crawler.py >> cron.log 2>&1
+    0 * * * * cd /path/to/project && .venv/bin/python src/main.py --source all >> cron.log 2>&1
     ```

     **Run every 10 minutes:**
     ```cron
-    */10 * * * * cd /path/to/project && venv/bin/python src/crawler.py >> cron.log 2>&1
+    */10 * * * * cd /path/to/project && .venv/bin/python src/main.py --source all >> cron.log 2>&1
     ```
-    *Note: `*/10` means it runs at every 10th minute of the hour (e.g., 14:00, 14:10, 14:20), not 10 minutes from when you save the file.*

 3. Save and exit.

-### Explanation of Cron Command
-- `cd /path/to/project`: Changes directory to the project root so relative paths work.
-- `venv/bin/python`: Uses the Python interpreter from the virtual environment.
-- `>> cron.log 2>&1`: Redirects both standard output and error to `cron.log` for debugging.

 ## Note